n1colassilva/JavaScript-Loops/readme.md

 ### 1. for

-We use the for loop when we know how many iterations we will go through.
+We use the for loop when we know how many iterations we will loop through.
 Let's see the following example:

 ```js
 // for loop syntax